-5. Selling cookies was an age-appropriate fundraising activity for me as an 8 year old Girl Scout.
+5. Selling cookies is an age-appropriate fundraising activity, just as it was for me as an 8 year old Girl Scout.
 Versus MDA putting even younger children on television to have their medical status be talked about and possibly misrepresented.
-Continue reading

 This post is part of a blog-weekend protesting the re-emergence of the Muscular Dystrophy Association (MDA) Telethon.
 Sadly, Kevin Hart and MDA are bringing the charity model and Jerry Lewis back like Zombies of Ableism on October 24.
 We, the Not-Walking-Not-Dead-Yet, have to use our social capital to stop them in their tracks as the Hartless Crips we are.

 I’m proud to be one of the disabled activists organized by disabled filmmaker, writer, and activist Dominick Evans to once again protest an event that perpetuates disability stereotypes, spreads misinformation about neuro-muscular diseases to increase donations, and utterly ignores structural ableism.
 In 2015, I wrote about the end of the Telethon that inexplicably ran every year on Labor Day and was presided over by the guy who claimed his “kids” could never go into the workplace.